-Our income from joint ventures could be adversely affected by credit losses, insufficient liquidity or competition affecting those businesses.
+Our income from joint ventures could be adversely affected by credit losses, insufficient liquidity or competition affecting those businesses

-C-BASS: Credit- Based Asset Servicing and Securitization LLC ("C-BASS") is principally engaged in the business of investing in the credit risk of credit sensitive single-family residential mortgages.
+C-BASS: Credit-Based Asset Servicing and Securitization LLC ("C-BASS") is principally engaged in the business of investing in the credit risk of credit sensitive single-family residential mortgages.
 C-BASS is particularly exposed to funding risk and to credit risk through ownership of the higher risk classes of mortgage backed securities from its own securitizations and those of other issuers.
 In addition, C-BASS's results are sensitive to its ability to purchase mortgage loans and securities on terms that it projects will meet its return targets.
 C-BASS's mortgage purchases in 2005 and 2006 have primarily been of subprime mortgages, which bear a higher risk of default.
-Further, a higher proportion of subprime mortgage originations in 2005 and in 2006, as compared to 2004, were interest-only loans, which C-BASS views as having greater credit risk.
+Further, a higher proportion of subprime mortgages, which bears a higher rest-only loans, which C-BASS views as having greater credit risk.
 C-BASS has not purchased any pay option ARMs, which are another type of higher risk mortgage.
 Credit losses are affected by housing prices.
 A higher house price at default than at loan origination generally mitigates credit losses while a lower house price at default generally increases losses.
 Over the last several years, in certain regions home prices have experienced rates of increase greater than historical norms and greater than growth in median incomes.
 During the period 2003 to the fourth quarter of 2006, according to the Office of Federal Housing Oversight, home prices nationally increased 37%.
-Since the fourth quarter of 2006, according to published reports, home prices have declined in certain areas and have experienced lower rates of appreciation in others.
+Since the fourth quarter of 2006, according to published reports, home prices have ecclined in certain areas and have experienced lower rates of appreciation in others.

 With respect to liquidity, the substantial majority of C-BASS's on-balance sheet financing for its mortgage and securities portfolio is dependent on the value of the collateral that secures this debt.
 C-BASS maintains substantial liquidity to cover margin calls in the event of substantial declines in the value of its mortgages and securities.
 While C-BASS's policies governing the management of capital at risk are intended to provide sufficient liquidity to cover an instantaneous and substantial decline in value, such policies cannot guaranty that all liquidity required will in fact be available.
 Further, at March 31, 2007, approximately 60% of C-BASS's financing has a term of less than one year, and is subject to renewal risk.
-Many of C-BASS's competitors are larger and have a lower cost of capital.